Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdclass.md

 # StdClass

-This module can be imported individually or as a part of the *Standard Environment*.
+This module can be imported directly or as a part of the `StdEnv` module.

-The distinction between this module and the *StdOverloaded* module is that this module builds on top of the *StdOverloaded* module.
+The distinction between this module and the `StdOverloaded` module is that this module builds on top of the `StdOverloaded` module.

 Visit [StdClass](https://cloogle.org/src/#base-stdenv/StdClass;icl;line=1) on Cloogle for source code of this module.